 - Add in tapioca flour 1 tablespoon at a time, blending until smooth in between each addition.
-Then allow the mixture to puree for another 5 minutes until very smooth.
+After all flour is added, allow the mixture to process for another 5 minutes until very smooth.

 - Spread a scant tablespoon or so of filling on top of one cooled cookie then sandwich another on top.
 Repeat until all cookies are made.
-Freeze for about 5-10 minutes before serving to allow the frosting to harden a bit.*
+Freeze for about 5 to 10 minutes before serving to allow the frosting to harden a bit.*

-I keep ours in the fridge, which allows the frosting to be nice and stiff without the cookies seeming very cold.
+- Storage: I keep our cookies in the fridge, which allows the frosting to be nice and stiff without the cookies seeming very cold.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.